Please provide your zip code to see plans in your area.

 The trial period provision makes it easier to try out Medicare Advantage, but it’s still important to read the fine print before you decide.
 You may be enticed by a zero-premium plan (keeping in mind that you’ll still have to pay premiums for Medicare Part B), but be sure to account for the scope of the provider network, and the out-of-pocket exposure.

-Medicare Advantage plans can have maximum out-of-pocket limits as high as $6,700.
-(The average out-of-pocket limit in 2018 was $5,187).
+Medicare Advantage plans can have maximum out-of-pocket limits as high as $7,550 in 2022, (most plans tend to have out-of-pocket limits that are lower than that), and that does not include out-of-pocket costs for prescription drugs under an integrated Part D benefit.
 So keep the big picture in mind when you’re considering possible options for the coming year.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.